 In this installment, we examine Elemental Fire.

-There are a variety of symbols you can use for Fire but why not just use actual Fire?
-Candles are cheap and plentiful, so go crazy with your bad self.
+There are a variety of symbols you can use to represent Elemental Fire but why not just use actual Fire?
+Candles are cheap and plentiful.
+So go crazy, with your bad self.

 Red is the color of Elemental Fire, so I think it just makes good sense to use a red candle.

 Likewise, you could use a color that is sacred to the particular God or Goddess you are working with.
-Barring a good reason for another color, I suggest sticking to red, because we’re thinking basic Elemental cleansing, here.
+Barring such a good reason for another color, I suggest that we just stick to red, because we’re thinking basic Elemental cleansing, here.

 Many workers don’t bother with cleansing candles but I happen to think it’s a good idea, because candles pick up energy.
 If they don’t, why do we dress them with oils and charge them with our energy?
 Because they do, that’s why.